mustaphahaadi/portfolio/README.md

 ## Environment Variables

-Create a `.env` file in the backend directory with the following variables:
+Create a `.env` file in the backend directory with your environment variables